 Nimble AMS lists its most recent release notes, its getting started guide, and a link to best practices right within the first section of the page.
 As the user scrolls, other relevant information appears, including functional navigation categories.

-If you are a more technical product or are fresh to the market, it may be helpful to include your release notes on your FAQ or documentation pages.
+If you have a more technical product or are fresh to the market, it may be helpful to include your release notes on your FAQ or documentation pages.

 15. Cleverbridge

-The first thing users see when they head to the Cleverbridge knowledge base is a notification that if they have a specific question for an order, they’ll need to report it elsewhere:
+The first thing users see when they head to the Cleverbridge knowledge base is an explanation of what their product is above an intricate illustration.

-The font, coloring, and design of the icons are entirely aligned with the branding of Cleverbridge throughout its site.
-Viewing this knowledge base feels like an extension of using Cleverbridge’s product, and that’s the best possible outcome.
+While the design of the knowledge base’s main page won’t be everyone’s cup of tea, it is entirely aligned with the Cleverbridge branding.
+Viewing this knowledge base feels like an extension of using Cleverbridge’s product, and that’s definitely something to aspire to.

 16. UCAS

-The Universities and Colleges Admission Service is a UK-based service designed to help students get prepared for university or college, and its FAQ is an excellent list of all the things that any student might need to know in getting started with its service:
+The Universities and Colleges Admission Service is a UK-based service designed to help students get prepared for university or college, and its FAQ section is an excellent list of all the things that any student might need to know in getting started with its service.

 17. UPS